-Database Context (Subgroup) Age Range # Samples Location ENNI Nar (ENNI) 4;0-10;0 300 Canada
+Database Context (Subgroup) Age Range # Samples Location ENNI Nar (ENNI) 3;11 - 10;0 377 Canada

 The Edmonton Narrative Norms Instrument (ENNI) is an assessment tool for collecting language information from children aged 4 to 9 through storytelling.
 Pictures that portray a story are presented to a child, who then tells the story to the examiner.
-Picture sets were drawn for the ENNI by a professional cartoonist.
-They range from a simple story with 2 characters to a complex story with 4 characters.
+Picture sets were drawn for the ENNI by a professional cartoonist; they range from a simple story with 2 characters to a complex story with 4 characters.

-300 typically developing children, aged 4;0 - 10;0, living in Edmonton, Alberta, Canada and speaking English as a first language.
-Children were drawn from 34 preschools, daycares and schools in the public and separate school boards.
+377 typically developing children, aged 3;11-10;0, living in Edmonton, Alberta, Canada and speaking English as a first language.
+Children were drawn from 34 preschools, daycares, and schools in the public and separate school boards.
 The range of economic and ethnic backgrounds reflects the diversity in the Edmonton area, as determined by a comparison with Statistics Canada data.
 Teachers were asked to refer two children in the upper level of achievement, two children from the middle level, and two children in the lower level (one boy and one girl at each level).
 In all cases, the children who were referred for the typical development sample were not to have speech or language difficulties or any other diagnostic label such as attention deficit disorder, learning disability, or autism.
 The children constitute the typically developing sample in the Edmonton Narrative Norms Instrument (ENNI), which also contains data from children with language impairment.

 The task is story generation from pictures (not retell).
 Six original picture sets with animal characters are used to elicit stories, two each at three levels of complexity.
 The stories are controlled in pairs and systematically varied across levels for length, amount of story information, and number and gender of characters.
 The pictures for each story are placed in page protectors with each story in its own binder.
 When administering each story, the examiner first goes through all the pages so that the child can preview the story, after which the examiner turns the pages again as the child tells the story.
 The examiner turns the page when the child appears to be finished telling the story for a particular picture.
-The examiner holds the binder in such a way that he or she cannot see the pictures as the child tells the story; the child cannot legitimately use pointing in lieu of language when telling the story.
+The examiner holds the binder in such a way that he or she cannot see the pictures as the child tells the story, which means that the child needs to be explicit if the examiner is to understand the story; the child cannot legitimately use pointing in lieu of language when telling the story.
 The instructions emphasize that the examiner will not be able to see the pictures, so the child will have to tell a really good story in order for the examiner to understand it.